 At a Glance

-The Spanish National Court dismissed the appeal in the universal jurisdiction case on U.S. torture (Court 5) in November 2015; the universal jurisdiction case on the “Bush Six” for U.S. torture (Court 6) is on appeal to the Spanish Constitutional Court.
+Spanish court dismissed the universal jurisdiction case on U.S. torture (Court 5) on all grounds after a series of appeals in November 2016; the universal jurisdiction case on the “Bush Six” for U.S. torture (Court 6) is on appeal to the Spanish Constitutional Court.

 The European Center for Constitutional and Human Rights (ECCHR) and Gonzalo Boye, cooperating lawyer in Madrid